 [Section 22 amended by No. 55 of 2004 s.
 885.]

-23. Accounts
+23. Accounts of Board

 (1) The Board shall cause to be kept proper accounts and records of the transactions and affairs of the Board and shall prepare financial statements in accordance with Australian Accounting Standards.